phenax/aether/README.md

 # Aether lang
-It's a programming language.
+It's an interpreter and a programming language.
 It's based on scheme.
 It's mine.
 Leave me alone.

 ## Install